carbon-language/carbon-lang/clang/docs/SanitizerCoverage.rst

 Every edge will have its own `guard_variable` (uint32_t).

-The compler will also insert a module constructor that will call
+The compler will also insert calls to a module constructor:

 .. code-block:: c++